IAmPythagoras/ffxivcalcWebApp/README.md

 Download here : https://drive.google.com/file/d/1sYM5_wqgy0Ccl9StT4fgbeNiQ2lF8Wch/view?usp=drive_link

+(This app is still in active development.
+Please report any issues to the discord so it can be fixed.)

 # ffxivcalc webapp

 FFXIVCALC is a web app made with electron/django that enables anyone to use the ffxivcalc python library to simulate combat from the game FFXIV Online.
 This app also has a gear solver (beta) that could let someone find (possibly) optimal gear composition given a rotation, a gear list, a food list, a materia list and other parameters of interest.